This settlement will become one of the finest cities in America.

 By 1766, the burgeoning village had about 75 buildings built of stone, quarried along the river bluff, or timber posts, and was called home to about 300 residents.
 Maintaining a steady growth through the end of the century, St. Louis boasted almost 1000 citizens by 1800, mostly French, Spanish, Indians, and both black slaves and free men.

 In 1804, when the Louisiana Purchase was officially transferred to the United States, the settlement included a bakery, two taverns, three blacksmiths, two mills, and a doctor.
 Several grocers also operated from their homes, selling merchandise at outrageous prices due to high transportation costs.

-From St. Louis, Thomas Jefferson sent Lewis & Clark to explore the new Louisiana Territory in May, 1804.
-Two years later, when the explorers returned in September, 1806, city became the “Gateway to the West” for the many mountain men, adventurers, and setters that followed the path of Lewis and Clark into the new frontier.
+From St. Louis, President Thomas Jefferson sent Lewis & Clark to explore the new Louisiana Territory in May 1804.
+Two years later, when the explorers returned in September 1806, the city became the “Gateway to the West” for the many mountain men, adventurers, and setters that followed the path of Lewis and Clark into the new frontier.

 The 1830s were a decade of growth and prosperity along the burgeoning river city.
 Many new churches were built at this time, a public school system was started, and the city implemented a new water system.
 By 1840, St. Louis was called home to almost 17,000 residents.

 The next decade saw a large number of immigrants populating the city, especially those from Germany and Ireland, driven by the Old World potato famine.

 In 1849, St. Louis suffered two major setbacks.
 The first was a raging fire that destroyed 15 city blocks and 23 steamboats along the riverfront.
 Later in the same year, St. Louis was to suffer from a serious epidemic of cholera, which took thousands of lives.